xonixx/xonixx.github.io/parameterized_goals.md

 It appears that actually what we didn't want to support was calling goals with arguments from CLI.
 Thus, this part [was re-worded a bit](https://github.com/xonixx/makesure/tree/b549d2ef575d601de05a9630e527f755a4d83252#omitted-features).

-Parametrized goals themselves appeared to be really needed feature as explained by examples above.
+Parametrized goals themselves appeared to be really needed feature as explained by the examples above.

 ## Design considerations